SuperOfficeDocs/superoffice-docs/docs/identity-management/federated-id-and-identity-providers.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: federated_id_and_identity_providers       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: federated_id_and_identity_providers
-description: Federated ID and identity providers                 # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Federated ID and identity providers
-author:              # Your GitHub alias.
+author:              # Your GitHub alias. so.date:
 keywords:
-so.topic: concept                   # article, howto, reference, concept, guide
+so.topic: concept                   # article, howto, reference, concept, guide\

-# Optional fields.
-Don't forget to remove # if you need a field.
 so.envir: cloud                # cloud or onsite
 so.client: online                # online, web, win, pocket, or mobile
 ---